Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

 sentences.
 Crowdin also makes translations resilient to many types of changes to the original material, such as moving sentences around, even across files.

+Qiskit localizatioon requests are handled in `Qiskit Translations <>https://github.com/Qiskit/qiskit-translations`__ repository.
 To contribute to Qiskit localization, please follow these steps:

 #.
 Add your name (or ID) to the `LOCALIZATION_CONTRIBUTORS
    <https://github.com/Qiskit/qiskit-translations/blob/master/LOCALIZATION_CONTRIBUTORS>`__